dayanjan/PyZoBot-RAG/README.md

-# PyZoBot: Zotero + LLM-Powered Conversational Retrieval Platform
+# PyZoBot: A Platform for Conversational Information Extraction and Synthesis from Curated Zotero Reference Libraries through Advanced Retrieval-Augmented Generation.

 PyZoBot is a Streamlit-based application that integrates your Zotero reference library with cutting-edge LLMs (GPT, LLaMA 3.1, Mistral) via Retrieval-Augmented Generation (RAG).
 It enables transparent question-answering and synthesis directly from curated scientific literature.